bitsongofficial/networks/bitsong-2b/upgrades/v0.24.0/guide.md

 ### C. WITH CUSTOM COSMOVISOR: Fully-Automatic Upgrade Via Custom Cosmovisor
 >
 > If you would like to completely automate the pre-upgrade script, **we have released a version of cosmovisor** that will download any preUpgradeScript defined in the UpgradeInfo embedded in our upgrade proposal.
-You can review the modifications made [here](https://github.com/permissionlessweb/cosmos-sdk/compare/648633cc6d1eac408c87ad892f237cebd1ecc549...af61af47e79fd807559ec3148f5a0bea8ea749e9).
+You can review the [modifications made here](https://github.com/cosmos/cosmos-sdk/compare/main...permissionlessweb:cosmos-sdk:feat/cosmovisor-preupgradescript).

-**If you ARE already running cosmovisor**, before reaching the coordinated upgrade height:
+**If you ARE already running cosmovisor**, before reaching the coordinated upgrade height, you will need to install our custom version:

 ```sh
 # kill existing cosmovisor process